Contributor: Heather Cameron. Lesson ID: 13858

 Think about what you would wear to prom.

-Maybe you imagined yourself in a dashing black tuxedo with a matching bow tie, or you saw yourself in a princess-style dress accented with heels.
+Maybe you imagined yourself in a dashing black tuxedo with a matching bow tie or in a princess-style dress accented with heels.

 Now, think about what you wear every day.